Histone: Lysine acetylation

 Addition of an acetyl group has a major chemical effect on lysine as it neutralises the positive charge.
 This reduces electrostatic attraction between the histone and the negatively charged DNA backbone, loosening the chromatin structure; highly acetylated histones form more accessible chromatin and tend to be associated with active transcription.
 Lysine acetylation appears to be less precise in meaning than methylation, in that histone acetyltransferases tend to act on more than one lysine; presumably this reflects the need to alter multiple lysines to have a significant effect on chromatin structure.
 The modification includes H3K27ac.

 Serine/threonine/tyrosine phosphorylation

 Addition of a negatively charged phosphate group can lead to major changes in protein structure, leading to the well-characterised role of phosphorylation in controlling protein function.
 It is not clear what structural implications histone phosphorylation has, but histone phosphorylation has clear functions as a post-translational modification, and binding domains such as BRCT have been characterised.

 Effects on transcription

-Most well-studied histone modifications are involved in control of transcription.
+Histone modifications are involved in control of transcription.